 - Merger of motives

 Yes, so where's the meaning?
 The question is not easy.
 With two such different end goals as "I" and "other", meaning easily slips between them and is lost somewhere in mist of the gray area.
 And this is logical, in a way.
 Meaning is that thing peculiar to man that motivates the free mind and therefore is outside of determinism, of egoistic or altruistic needs, of every need except the need for meaning itself.
 Since it is freedom that necessitates the need for meaning, it is logical to assume that meaning must have something to do with freedom.
 But what?
-Obviously, meaning is not simply the achievement of a freely chosen goal, nor the outcome of free activity, nor even a consequence of personal, completely free existence.
+Meaning hardly boils down to simply the achievement of a freely chosen goal, or the outcome of free activity, or even a consequence of personal, completely free existence.
 Because then meaning always exists, regardless of our desire and search for it.
 I.e., the search for meaning becomes meaningless.
 Meaning may well not be in anything, not even in our own existence.
 But if meaning is neither the attainment of an end, a result or a consequence, then what is it?

 Sometimes, meaning consists in avoiding a result, sometimes - in imagining a result, sometimes - in the process itself.
 Perhaps meaning lies in the search for meaning?
 I think that we should not rack our brains and accept the obvious.
 Meaning is not just any result, but the right result.
 And this means that the goal has to be right.